crosswalk-project/crosswalk-ios/README.md

   ```

 3. Create the extension
-  * Create a target called `EchoExtension` inside the `Echo` project.
+  * Create a framework target called `EchoExtension` inside the `Echo` project.
-  * Create the echo extension class called `EchoExtension` which derive from `XWalkExtension`, and add it into the target.
+  * Create the echo extension class called `EchoExtension` which derives from `XWalkExtension`, and add it into the target.
   ```swift
   class EchoExtension : XWalkExtension {
     func jsfunc_echo(cid: UInt32, message: String, callback: UInt32) -> Bool {